Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 Nourish your beard and mustache with some kind of oil at night—among others, choose coconut, castor, jojoba, or argan depending on skin type.
 Condition during the day with balm.

-Use balm only on areas you don’t intend to apply wax, which will otherwise lose its grip.
-For example, if you wear a handlebar, use wax for the ends and balm only on the main body.
+Wax loses its grip on an oiled mustache, so use balm only on areas you don’t intend to wax.
+For example, if you wear a handlebar, wax the ends and apply balm only on the main body.

 © 2025 J. Richardson